nabaznyl/crecall/README.md

 Session continuity and checkpoint logging with encryption, pause/resume semantics, and **intelligent memory management**.

 **Data Directory:** `~/.recall_memory` (auto-migrates from `~/.recall_chat` or `~/.chat_recall`)

+> **Note:** v0.1.0-prealpha is the latest source release tarball (see `backups/prealpha-20251121/`). v0.1.0d-7 represents ongoing development on `main` branch with testing framework, updated documentation, and additional refinements.

 > **See:**
 > - [PATCH_NOTES.md](PATCH_NOTES.md) for detailed version history